Words in the Wood

 Hazel Hill Wood

-I have a long association with Hazel Hill Wood: a magical 70-acre mixed woodland near Salisbury.
-I’ve yet to meet anyone who can spend a day here without feeling refreshed, rebalanced and restored.
+I have a long association with Hazel Hill Wood, a magical 70-acre mixed woodland near Salisbury.
+I have yet to meet anyone who can spend a day here without feeling refreshed, rebalanced and restored.

-So, the woodland itself is a huge part of this experience.
-Think campfire circle among towering beech trees; carefully designed residential buildings crafted from Hazel Hill’s own wood; solitary benches under a lone oak or at the intersection of the rides.
-There are spaces to be alone and spaces to come together, indoors and outdoors.
+The woodland itself is a central part of the experience.
+There is a campfire circle among towering beech trees, thoughtfully designed buildings crafted from Hazel Hill’s own wood, and quiet benches beneath a lone oak or where woodland paths meet.
+There are spaces to be alone and spaces to come together, both indoors and outdoors.

 The writing